home-assistant/home-assistant.io/source/_docs/installation.markdown

 You will get:
 - Access to the add-ons from the core team.
 - Access to the add-ons from the community.
-- To possibility to build your own add-ons.
+- The possibility to build your own add-ons.
-- HassOS will run on the underlying hardware.
+- [HassOS](https://github.com/home-assistant/hassos) will run on the underlying hardware.
 - Automatic updates of the operating system (OTA).

 ### Hass.io on generic Linux server